hassanzohdy/nodejs-online-store/README.md

 ## Installation

-Just clone the repository then
+Just clone the repository then:

 `yarn install`